MoleInTheWall/MoleInTheWallGameZ/README.md

-- 👋 Hi, We are @MoleInTheWall
+- 👋 Hi, We are MoleInTheWall
 - 😄 Pronouns: Company
 - ⚡ Fun fact: formed in 2022